-There are specially trained professionals who can advise you on an acceptable colour for your skin and application techniques.
+There are specially trained professionals who can advise and assist you with choosing acceptable colour for your skin and application techniques.
 Skin camouflage experts often work within the NHS (usually in the outpatient clinic) and in specialist units such as Burns or Laser departments.
 They also work in the private sector, such as private hospital clinics or high street beauty salons.